 What is a worm virus: Here are some examples

 In 2006, an email with the subject line ’230 dead as storm batters Europe’ was unleashed.
-Given that such a catastrophic event is almost unheard of in Europe, lots of people clicked on the link it contained to read more.
-That link inevitably unleashed malware that infected the user’s computer and turned it into a bot to continue the spread of the worm by itself sending spam email messages.
+Given that such a catastrophic event is almost unheard of in Europe, many people clicked the link it contained to read more.
+That link inevitably unleashed malware that infected the user’s computer and turned it into a bot to continue spreading the worm by itself, sending spam email messages.

 How to avoid worms

-Worms are less easy to avoid than most other types of malware, since they exploit vulnerabilities in networks and servers, rather than relying on social engineering techniques like persuading you to download software or click on a link.
+Worms are less easy to avoid than most other types of malware.
+They exploit vulnerabilities in networks and servers rather than rely on social engineering techniques like persuading you to download software or click on a link.
 However, there are some things you can do:

 - Make sure the version of the operating system you are running is up to date

 - Keep your web browser up to date

 - Scan your Mac regularly with an anti-malware tool

 How to check if your Mac has been infected with a worm

 The best way to check is to use an anti-malware tool.
 I use CleanMyMac X because it has a huge database of known malware, and it’s simple and quick to use.
 CleanMyMac X can scan your Mac regularly in the background, making sure it’s always safe from worms and other malware.
 Here’s how to use it.